zhukovka/wix-style-react/docs/contribution/VISUAL_TESTING.md

 ```

 ## How can I debug it?
-Just run `npm run eyes-storybok-debug`.
+Just run `npm run eyes-storybook-debug`.
 This will open the tests storybook and navigate between pages.

 ## Is there a good example to see?
 Take a look at the `AddItem` visual [test file](https://github.com/wix/wix-style-react/blob/master/src/AddItem/tests/AddItem.visual.js).